By Jennifer Dunham/CPJ Deputy Editorial Director

 Novaya Gazeta was once one of Russia’s leading investigative outlets, and at least six of its journalists and contributors were killed in connection with their brave reporting since 2000.
 However, in 2022, the outlet, like hundreds of others, can no longer meaningfully operate in Russia due to the complex threats noted above.
 As Nobel Prize laureate and Novaya Gazeta editor-in-chief Dmitry Muratov said in September, “In Russia, the genocide of media has come to its conclusion.
 Russian citizens are left alone in the face of government propaganda.”

 CPJ’s Global Impunity Index calculates the number of unsolved journalist murders as a percentage of each country’s population.
 For this index, CPJ examined journalist murders that occurred between September 1, 2012, and August 31, 2022, and remain unsolved.
 Only those nations with five or more unsolved cases are included on the index.
-CPJ defines murder as a deliberate killing of a specific journalist in retaliation for the victim’s work.
+CPJ defines murder as the targeted killing of a journalist, whether premeditated or spontaneous, in direct reprisal for the journalist’s work.
 This index does not include cases of journalists killed in combat or while on dangerous assignments, such as coverage of protests that turn violent.
 Cases are considered unsolved when no convictions have been obtained, even if suspects have been identified and are in custody.
 Cases in which some but not all suspects have been convicted are classified as partial impunity.
 Cases in which the suspected perpetrators were killed during apprehension also are categorized as partial impunity.
 The index only tallies murders that have been carried out with complete impunity.
 It does not include those for which partial justice has been achieved.
 Population data from the World Bank’s 2021 World Development Indicators, viewed in September 2022, were used in calculating each country’s rating.

 Jennifer Dunham is CPJ’s deputy editorial director.
 Prior to joining CPJ, she was research director for Freedom House’s Freedom in the World and Freedom of the Press reports.